Separation of Variables for a flux tube with an end: Eigenfunctions

 With this formula, one can immediately find the eigenvalues of the Baxter operator in a recursive fashion.
 We exemplify it in Fig.\ \ref{QeigenfunctionFig} for $N=2$.
 To start with, one integrates the leftmost vertex in the product of the Baxter kernel and the wave function (see the top left graph in Fig.\ \ref{QeigenfunctionFig}) making use of the chain rule giving the middle graph in the top row multiplied by

 with $a$ given in Eq.\ \re{aChain}.
 Then, one moves the vertical propagator relying on the permutation identity to the rightmost position (right top panel).
-Next, one repeats the same for the remaining leftmost vertex of this layer acquiring a factor
+Next, one repeats the same for the remaining leftmost vertex of this layer acquiring the factor

-along the way and then moving this propagator to the right as shown in the rightmost figure in the middle row of Fig.\ \ref{QeigenfunctionFig}.
+along the way, and then moving this propagator to the right as shown in the rightmost figure in the middle row of Fig.\ \ref{QeigenfunctionFig}.
 At a subsequent step, the label on the rightmost vertical propagator is decomposed as $\alpha_{x_1} = \alpha_u + i (x_1 - u)$, with the propagator $i (x_1 - u)$ moved leftmost as in the middle panel of the middle row.
-Finally, to complete this layer, one moves the overarching propagator $- i (x_1 + u)$, left from the first step, all the way to the left again.
+Finally, to complete this layer, one moves the overarching propagator $- i (x_1 + u)$, remaining from the first step, all the way to the left again.
 One ends up with the graph in the left of the bottom row of Fig.\ \ref{QeigenfunctionFig}.
-We see that after all of these steps, one ends up with a Baxter kernel (shown by the red subgraph) acting on a layer of wave-function with one site less than we started from.
-Repeating all of the above all over again, we get a factor
+We see that after all of these steps, one ends up with the Baxter kernel (shown by the red subgraph) acting on a layer of wave-function with one site less than we started from.
+Repeating all of the above all over again, we get the factor

 multiplying the middle bottom diagram.
-Computing the remaining Fourier integral with the help of Eq.\ \re{FourierTransform}, we get the rightmost graph, which is nothing else as the $N=2$ wave-function multiplied by
+Computing the remaining Fourier integral with the help of Eq.\ \re{FourierTransform}, we get the rightmost graph, which is nothing else as the $N=2$ wave function multiplied by

-Combining everything together in this manner we establish Eq.\ \re{SolutionBaxter}, where the operators are replaced by their eigenvalues for $N=2$.
+Combining everything together in this manner, we establish Eq.\ \re{SolutionBaxter}, where the operators are replaced by their eigenvalues for $N=2$.